turingschool/backend-curriculum-site/module1/lessons/nested_collections.md

 ### WrapUp
 *  What are three array methods and what do they do?
 *  What are three hash methods and what do they do?
+*  Describe a mental model for nested collections